milokhl/personal-website/public/markdown/wavenet.md

   "By conditioning on pitch during training, we hypothesize that we should be able to generate multiple pitches from a single Z vector that preserve the identity of timbre and dynamics.
 Our initial attempts were unsuccessful, as it seems our models had learned to ignore the conditioning variable."
 </div>

 The authors hoped that if the pitch of a note is provided as input during training, the network will learn to use it.
-This would decouple the representation of pitch from the representation of timbre, which the temporal embeddings would be respondible for encoding.
-However, the network still tried to encode pitch inside of the embedding.
+This would decouple the representation of pitch from the representation of timbre, allowing the temporal embeddings to be only responsible for timbre.
+However, the network still tries to encode pitch inside of the embedding.

 <figure class="figure">
   <img class="figure-img rounded mt-1" width="60%" src="/images/wavenet/pitch_correlation.png">
   <figcaption class="figure-caption">The correlation between embedding vectors across 88 notes at 127 velocity.
 Darker blue colors indicate high correlation, while white indicates no correlation.
 The diagonal represents the correlation of an embedding with itself, which we expect to be the maximum.
-We can see that for the average of all instruments, there is a large correlation between embedding vectors for a wide range of notes.
+We can see that for the average across all instruments, there is a large correlation between embedding vectors for a wide range of notes.
 Even embedding vectors for notes several octaves apart are highly correlated.
 This suggests that the pitch of these notes is encoded by a very small numerical difference.</figcaption>
 </figure>

 <div class="alert alert-secondary" role="alert">